pivotal/docs-tap/scst-scan/overview.md

 * Analyze scan results against user-defined policies using Open Policy Agent.
 * Produce vulnerability scan results and post them to the Supply Chain Security Tools - Store from where they can be queried.

-## Supply Chain Security Tools for Tanzu - Scan features
+## Supply Chain Security Tools - Scan features
-The following Supply Chain Security Tools for Tanzu - Scan features make the use cases available:
+The following Supply Chain Security Tools - Scan features make the use cases available:

 * Built Kubernetes controllers to run scan jobs.
 * Built Custom Resource Definitions (CRDs) for Image and Source Scan.